bioinfoUQAM/datasets-for-ML/README.md

 * [python 3.8.3](https://www.python.org/downloads/release/python-383/)

 ### Other libraries
-You can install these libraries using 'pip install'.
+You can install these libraries using  `pip install`.
 * matplotlib 3.2.1
 * imutils 0.5.3
 * scikit-learn 0.22.1